John McBride (minister): Biography

 McBride was born in Ulster about 1651.
 He was probably the son of John McBryde, a merchant, who was admitted a free stapler of Belfast on 6 March 1644, and who signed the covenant at Holywood, County Down, on 8 April 1644.
 John entered the university of Glasgow in 1666, signing himself ‘Johannes McBryd, Hybernus,’ and graduated on 15 July 1673.

-In 1680 he received presbyterian ordination as minister of Clare, co.
+In 1680 he received presbyterian ordination as minister of Clare, Co.
 Armagh.
 He left Ireland during the troubles of 1688 and became minister of Borgue, Kirkcudbrightshire.
 In 1691 he received a call to Ayr, but the presbytery decided against his translation; he sat as a member of the general assembly in 1692.
 He was called to Belfast as successor to Patrick Adair and installed there on 3 October 1694.
 Soon after his settlement, he obtained a considerable plot of ground in Rosemary Lane, on which his congregation erected a new meeting-house, removing to it about 1695 from their old one in North Street.
 There being as yet no Irish toleration act, the congregation held this property on goodwill; no lease was granted till 1767.
 McBride exerted himself at Dublin in September 1695 to obtain a legal toleration; in his phrase, his efforts were ‘drowned with court holy water.’
 He came out as an author in 1697, defending a plea for toleration by Joseph Boyse.

-In the same year, he was moderator of the general synod of Ulster.
-His sermon on retiring from the chair on 1 June 1698 was printed without his concurrence; the title-page styled him ‘minister of Belfast;’ on 10 October he appeared on summons before the lords justices in Dublin, at the instance of five bishops, to answer for this and other enormities.
+In 1697, he became moderator of the general synod of Ulster.
+On his appointment as moderator, he gave a special sermon which was then printed without his knowledge, with a title-page styling him as ‘minister of Belfast’; this enraged the Anglican bishop and on 10 October McBride appeared on summons before the lords justices in Dublin, at the instance of five bishops, to answer for this and other enormities.
 The lords justices dismissed the case, ‘with an advice to him and his brethren to carry rectably towards the established church, and to them [the bishops] to carry moderately.’

 The renewed patent for the ‘regium donum’ was lodged in his hands in 1699.

-A few years later he published (1702) a spirited defence of the validity of presbyterian marriages.
+In 1702 he published a spirited defence of the validity of Presbyterian marriages.